pthrasher/pthrasher.github.com/_posts/2011-06-07-ubuntu-bitcoin-mining.markdown

 *** Warning this may cause irreparable damage to your computer system, harm yourself and your family, burn down your house, neighborhood and city, generate untold amounts of carbon dioxide at your electric company and harm the polar bears and baby seals in the Arctic Circle.
 I am NOT responsible if you try this or for any errors that may exist within this post.

+That said, the system I originally wrote this for had 4x5850's.
+This guide is really only meant for the 4xxx/5xxx ati series cards.
+6xxx seems to work best on 2.4 sdk, and latest driver...
+4/5xxx work best with 2.1 and 10.11

+Please consider throwing me some money if this helps you make any. :-) 1GAAZKQh1cHqCR5GWkghRYzXtr21C9ZbaG

 Load a fresh Ubuntu Natty 11.04 64-bit Desktop with the latest updates and log into system with a user that has sudo permissions.
 {% highlight bash %}
 sudo apt-get remove nvidia-common